donavanbecker/.github/README.md

-# The global `.github` for all OpenWonderLabs projects
+# The global `.github` for all of my projects

-This projects contains any sort of common and community health files for the OpenWonderLabs organization to be maintained in a central space.
+This projects contains any sort of common and community health files for my projects to be maintained in a central space.

 ## Reusable GitHub Workflows